sagarigrandhi/EVA4/S6/README.md

 # Session 6 Assignment

 ## Objective
-* Take the 5th code and run the model for 40 epochs
+* Take the 5th code and run the model for 40 epochs for each:
   1. without L1/L2
   2. with L1
   3. with L2